-30. In any one year a candidate shall not offer or be credited with a pass in more than four units for this degree.
+31. In any one year a candidate shall not offer or be credited with a pass in more than four units for this degree.

-31. A candidate shall give notice in writing of his intention to present himself for examination, and of the subjects in which he proposes to be examined; and such notice, accompanied by the prescribed fee, must be sent so as to be in the hands of the Registrar not later than the tenth day of June preceding the examination.

-32. In the subjects Chemistry, Botany, Genetics, Geography, Geology and Zoology the practical work shall be assessed separately for each candidate.
+- 32. A candidate shall give notice in writing of his intention to present himself for examination, and of the subjects in which he proposes to be examined; and such notice, accompanied by the prescribed fee, must be sent so as to be in the hands of the Registrar not later than the tenth day of June preceding the examination. - 33.
+In the subjects Botany, Chemistry, Genetics, Geography, Geology, Psychology and Zoology the practical work shall be assessed separately for each candidate.
 A pass in both the practical work and the written papers is necessary.
 The practical marks alone may, with the approval of the Senate, be credited to a subsequent year.

-LIST OF SUBJECTS 33.
-The subjects of examination for the Degree are the following.
+34. The subjects of examination for the Degree are the following.
 (The prescriptions are defined elsewhere in this Calendar.)

 BOTANY I (Two papers) 6.10, 6.11.
-BOTANY II (Two papers) 6.20, 6.21 or 6.22, 6.23.
-BOTANY IIIA (Two papers) the set of papers not taken for Botany II.

-BOTANY IIIB (Two papers) 6.30, 6.31.
+BOTANY II (Two papers) 6.20, 6.21.
+BOTANY IIIA (Two papers) 6.30, 6.31.
+BOTANY IIIB (Two papers) 6.35, 6.36.